t-d-k/LibreCrypt/test_vols/README.txt

 Congratulations!
-You have opened a DoxBox.
+You have opened an encrypted container.